-Michael Josem has over a decade of experience as a senior business leader working across various high-tech and online industries.
-He currently works as Associate Communications Director for a brand valuation consultancy.
+Michael Josem has over a decade of experience as a senior business leader serving in various high-tech and online industries.
+He currently provides marketing and publicity services for various brands.

 Early in his career, Josem served various members of the Australian Parliament.
-During this time, he became a globally-recognised data visualisation expert and played a key role in uncovering a multi-million fraud in online poker which subsequently inspired Runner Runner, the 2013 movie starring Justin Timberlake and Ben Affleck.
+During this time, he became a globally-recognised data visualisation expert and played a key role in uncovering a multi-million fraud in online poker (Sydney-Morning Hearld, 60 Minutes – CBS News, NBC News, The Register) which subsequently inspired Runner Runner, the 2013 movie starring Justin Timberlake and Ben Affleck.
+Through that time, Michael was one of the world’s leading experts in identifying and taking action against the use of artificial intelligence in online environments (New York Times).

 Study and Starting Work

-After finishing high school in Melbourne and receiving a ranking that placed him in the top 5% of high school students, he attended Monash University.
+After finishing high school in Melbourne, Australia, and receiving a ranking that placed him in the top 5% of high school students, he attended Monash University.
 While studying at Monash University, he worked part-time at the local football ground as a customer service assistant and ground announcer.
-He also worked part-time for Senator Tsebin Tchen, an inspirational community leader and public servant.
+He also worked part-time for the late Senator Tsebin Tchen, an inspirational community leader and public servant.

-Subsequently, he served two-terms as President of the Monash University Student Union and graduated with a Bachelor of Arts (Policy Studies).
+Subsequently, he served two terms as President of the Monash University Student Union and graduated with a Bachelor of Arts (Policy Studies).
+During this time, he and his good friend and predecessor, Tim Wilson, played a key role in forcing the Victorian State Government to discount public transport travel for university students.

 After university, Josem worked for various members of the Australian House of Representatives, helping to fight for the interests of rural residents in Australia.